wernerb/xbmc-steam-launcher/README.txt

 XBMC Steam Launcher.

-Launches Steam from within XBMC - It will close XBMC, launch Steam in Big Picture mode and when Steam is exited XBMC will restart.
+A XBMC addon to launch Steam from within XBMC - It will close XBMC, launch Steam in Big Picture mode and when Steam is exited XBMC will restart.
 Steam also comes with a full featured web browser than can be controlled with a game pad or remote and plays back flash content.
 It works with Windows, Linux and quite possibly OSX, but this hasn't been tested.

-On Windows x64 + Linux the settings within the addon should work provided Steam and XBMC are installed in their default directories.
 Linux users need to make the script that launches Steam executable:

 Code:
 chmod +x ~/.xbmc/addons/script.steam.launcher/resources/steam-launch.sh

+The settings within the addon should work provided Steam and XBMC are installed in their default directories.
-For Windows 32bit/non standard install locations etc you can edit the addon zip file before installing:
+For non standard install locations etc you can edit the addon zip file before installing:

 Windows: Edit the file /script.steam.launcher/resources/steam-launch.bat